The Zone Transfer authentication action compares the zone of the current service role

-If the value of the configured Subject Attribute is not one of the configured zone identifiers, the authentication action will fail.
+If the value of the configured attribute is not one of the configured zone identifiers, the authentication action will fail.

 In addition, the state captured in a zone transfer can only be restored by a service role in the target zone and in the

 same session context.
 If that is not the case, the user won’t be able to resume the authentication flow.